freeflowuniverse/crystallib/research/vdc/objective/vcd1/myvdc.md

 # example definition of our datacenter

-is a mix of markdown and 3script, is super easy to define.
+is a mix of markdown and heroscript, is super easy to define.

 ```javascript